simplyequipped/pyjs8call/README.md

 # pyjs8call

-A Python package for interfacing with the JS8Call API with the intent of fully controlling the application.
+A Python package that interfaces with the JS8Call API to control the application.
 See the below examples, the code in example.py, and the code in pyjs8call/client.py for more information until additonal documentation is available.

 The following modules are loaded and enabled by default.
 Some setup (i.e. setting callback functions) is required to used certain features.

 **Application Monitor**

-Manage the startup of the JS8Call application (if needed), as well as the restarting of the application if it is closed.
+Manage the startup of the JS8Call application (if needed), as well as the restarting of the application if closed.

 **JS8Call Configuration Handler**

-Read from and write to the JS8Call.ini config file to change virtually any setting, including creating and activating conf8guration profiles.
+Read from and write to the JS8Call.ini config file to change virtually any setting, including creating and activating configuration profiles.
 Specific knowledge of the configuration file options is required.
-Setting options incorrectly can cause JS8Call to fail to start.
+Configuring options incorrectly may cause the JS8Call application not to start.

 **Station Spot Monitor**